j-sieben/APEX-Tree-Plugin/README.md

 ## Background

 It all started with the requirement to collect authorization rights for applications to combine them to roles.
 It was found that a tree view would be an easy option to achieve that.
 I started working with the `apex.treeView` implementation.
-As a matter of fact we developed the solution for Apex 5.0 where it is not that easy to add checkboxes to the treeas it is today.
+As a matter of fact we developed the solution for Apex 5.0 where it is not that easy to add checkboxes to the tree as it is today.
+And even today checkboxes don't support real tristate checkboxes.
 But this has been done several times.
-I began with the implementation of [Ezhik](https://ezhikorn.wordpress.com/2017/10/18/apex-5-treeview-true-checkbox/) who in turn based his work on Jon Snyders blog around that topic.
+I digged into the implementation of [Ezhik](https://ezhikorn.wordpress.com/2017/10/18/apex-5-treeview-true-checkbox/) who in turn based his work on Jon Snyders blog around that topic.

-I then found it cumbersome that the apex.treeView does not supprt AJAX refreshes, so when choosing a different application, I will have to refresh the whole page.
-To overcome this, I looked into the work of [mennooo](https://github.com/mennooo/orclapex-treeview-refresh) who digged into refreshing the `apex.treeView` dynamically.
+I then found it cumbersome that the apex.treeView does not supprt AJAX refreshes, forcing me to refresh the whole page if a different application is chosen.
+To overcome this, I looked into the work of [mennooo](https://github.com/mennooo/orclapex-treeview-refresh) who solved this issue and refreshes `apex.treeView` dynamically.

 I learned a lot from their work but at the end I felt something different had to be done.
 I didn't really liked mennooo's approach of creating a dynamic action plugin to enable the tree to refresh and thought it should be possible to have both options (refresh and checkboxes) in one plugin.